 The product designer draws to express function, such as use, security, or ergonomics.
 They must show both the form and the “emotion” of a product.
 Therefore a designer strives to achieve beautiful lines that are precise, clean, and dynamic.

 Remember that designers draw and create for humans, not for industrial machines*.

 Remember: No ruler, no eraser.
-Just a black ball pen.
+Just a black ballpoint pen.

 Start simply by working on each of two goals :

 Step 2- Mastering pen pressure

 At first, either people tend to lack confidence and draw too slowly, or attempt to imitate professionals and draw too fast.
 In the end, both will leave you with clumsy results.

 In reality what will make you draw faster is your capacity to visualize quickly and methodically.